 - Corticosteroid injections – wait minimum 6 weeks after local injections

 Radial Shockwave Therapy is indicated and has shown outstanding results when treating:

 - Piriformis Syndrome

 - Plantar Fasciitis Cellulite

-PLEASE NOTE: RADIAL SHOCKWAVE THERAPY CANNOT BE USED TO TREAT ERECTILE DYSFUNCTION OR ANY VISCERAL-RELATED CONDITIONS.
+PLEASE NOTE: ESWT CANNOT BE USED TO TREAT ERECTILE DYSFUNCTION OR ANY VISCERAL-RELATED CONDITIONS.

 There is a small number of side effects individuals can experience when being treated with ESWT.
 Local redness can appear almost immediately after treatment, as blood flow increases.
 Some may experience local pain (speak to your therapist before taking pain relief), swelling, petechia (red spots) and bruising.
 They can appear in up to 2 days after the treatment and may last for as long as 10 days.